 - Integration with Drupal CMS (Content Management System) platforms

 As you would have noticed above, there is not even a single industry-standard email marketing feature for which iContact comes up short.
-On top of that, it comes equipped with lots of other features and functionalities not commonly found in this class of apps, as mentioned under the Other Noteworthy Features heading immediately above.
+On top of that, it comes equipped with lots of other features and functionalities not commonly found in this class of apps.

-I'm sure many ‘power' users would be willing to pay premium prices for all the extras that the iContact package offers but its prices are just about at par with the industry average.
+I'm sure many ‘power' users would be willing to pay premium prices for all the extras that the iContact package offers but its prices are just about on par with the industry average.

-As the regular readers of my blog would know, I have reviewed a good number of email marketing apps in the past few weeks, including AWeber, ConstantContact, Customer.io, Klaviyo, MailChimp and several others.
+As the regular readers of this blog will know, there are a number of reviews on email marketing apps, including AWeber, ConstantContact, Customer.io, Klaviyo, Mailchimp and several others.
 It is based on this – rather extensive – experience that I whole-heartedly recommend iContact for your email marketing operations.